-I'm the author of five published novels; Everyday Magic, Being Alert!, The Space Between Time, The Things We Learn When We’re Dead and Love Potions and Other Calamities.
+I'm the author of five published novels; The Time Between Space, Everyday Magic, Being Alert!, The Things We Learn When We’re Dead and Love Potions and Other Calamities.

 It's great to hear from those reading my novels so please leave your reviews on Amazon and Goodreads.
 You can also read some of these reviews from this website.